benwiz/sasha/README.md

 ## To Do

+- High Priority
+  - Updating state from wemo service
+  - Rudimentary GUI to control light
+  - Rudimentary fb messenger UI to control light

+- Low Priority (medium falls into low)
   - Start using Django REST Framework
   - Use sqlite database (or other longer term solution) so that the state isn't reset every time the webserver restarts.
+  - Generic tree traversing algorithm?

 - Planning/architecture/design
+  - Design GUI
+  - Design Chatbot UI
-  - Design UI
+  - Design Gestures UI
-  - Figure out the best architecture to track humans.
+  - Figure out the best architecture to track humans (location, name, etc.).
 Remember, no logic just tracking.

-- Generic tree traversing algorithm

 ## Notes